golang/vscode-go/docs/settings.md

 Configure the default Go language server ('gopls').
 In most cases, configuring this section is unnecessary.
 See [the documentation](https://github.com/golang/tools/blob/master/gopls/doc/settings.md) for all available settings.

+#### `allowImplicitNetworkAccess`
+(Experimental) allowImplicitNetworkAccess disables GOPROXY=off, allowing implicit module downloads rather than requiring user action.
+This option will eventually be removed.

+#### `allowModfileModifications`
+(Experimental) allowModfileModifications disables -mod=readonly, allowing imports from out-of-scope modules.
+This option will eventually be removed.

 #### `analyses`
-(Experimental) analyses specify analyses that the user would like to enable or disable.
+analyses specify analyses that the user would like to enable or disable.
 A map of the names of analysis passes that should be enabled/disabled.
 A full list of analyzers that gopls uses can be found [here](analyzers.md)